ligato/docs/docs/plugins/connection-plugins.md

 enable-token-auth: true
 ```

-Authorization restricts access to every registered permission group URLs.
+Authorization restricts access to all registered permission group URLs.
 The user receives a token after login, which grants access to all permitted sites.
-The token is valid until the user is logged in, or until it expires.
+The token is valid until the user is logged out, or until it expires.

 The expiration time is a token claim, set in the [http.conf][http-config] file: